Benedetta Carlini: The First Investigation

-On 25 March 1621, the day of Annunciation, Carlini passed out and was declared dead, with nuns who witnessed the event notifying Ricordati; she miraculously woke up and noted of another vision about death.
+On 25 March 1621, the day of Annunciation, Carlini passed out and was declared dead, with nuns who witnessed the event notifying Ricordati; she miraculously woke up and told of another vision about death.

 Subsequent investigation

 Sometime between August 1622 and March 1623, Alfonso Giglioli, a newly appointed papal nuncio in Florence, decided to re-investigate Carlini's case and sent several of his officials.
 These investigators were more sceptical than previous.
 Unlike the Theatine nuns, Paolo Ricordati, or Stefano Cecchi, they had nothing to gain from Carlini's claims.

 Investigators singled various points out as scrutiny; Carlini's mystical experiences contained immodest and lascivious language, especially an excess in self-praise and threats to non-believers.
 Her so-called angels bore peculiar names - Splenditello, Tesauriello Fiorito, Virtudioello, and Radicello.
 One contradiction involved the Virgin asking her to obtain permission from Father Ricordati to have a guardian angel but, before this request, such an angel had already appeared in her early visions.
 Her visible stigmata was determined to not be the marks of Christ but of Satan's, as they appeared not during the fervor of prayer, in the harshness of the wilderness, or during a long period of solitude, but during slumber where Satan resides.
 They did not believe Carlini had demonstrated any virtue of significance, adding this to their doubts; the mere concept of a "marriage" with Jesus was already contentious from their part.

 Testimonies provided by other nuns emboldened the deduction of Carlini falsifying everything from the beginning.
 Two nuns spied on Benedetta through the hole in her study door more than twenty times, seeing her renew her wounds with a large needle on most occasions.
 Another nun had seen her put her blood on a statue of Jesus, only to claim to have bled in honour of her sanctity to her superiors.
 Other witnesses saw that she had made the star herself with some gold foil and fixed it on her forehead with red wax, in contrast to a claim of it being gifted from Heaven.
 When she spoke as an angel in one of her ecstasies, that the Theatines could learn from her how to flagellate themselves with true spiritual fervour.
 The nun, who had been standing nearby, noticed that Benedetta didn't strike herself even once, and that to make it seem as though she had she smeared the whip with blood from her wounds in her hand.
 Three nuns also reported that she sometimes ran barefoot through the convent as if her feet were healed, and one heard her exclaim as she jumped down from a small table, "Whoever saw me jump down would say that there's nothing wrong with my feet."
 Carlini was also caught eating salami and mortadella in private on one occasion in spite of her aversions to such foods.